katdoesmaths/katdoesmaths.github.io/_pages/hireme.md

 Training
 ---

 I have over five years of experience delivering training to PhD students and early career researchers helping give them the skills to develop their own communication techniques and online presences.
-I offer a series of modules which fit into three streams of bespoke training sessions and which can be tailored to a 1 hour, half-day, and full-day series.
+I offer a series of modules which fit into three streams of bespoke training sessions and which can be tailored to a 1 hour talk, or half-day/full-day workshops.

 1.  **How I learned to Stop Worrying and love the 'Comm** <br>